 Our teachers are constantly looking to improve their knowledge and understanding of best teaching practice and we pride ourselves on being forward thinking.
 Currently our teaching staff are undertaking training via an innovative course ’How Language Works’.
 This is a comprehensive professional development program that extends our understandings about language and literacy.
 This is just one example of our whole campus approach to improvement and continued learning.

-Time to explore the extensive programs and courses on offer to you here at CJSC.
-Our pathways are multi-layered and flexibility is the key to our program delivery.
+Now you’re ready to explore the range of Year 11 & 12 courses.
+These include ATAR, General, Foundation and Certificate courses.
 Students are able to access a range of study modes either full-time, part-time or via online learning.
-Maybe University is your aim or vocational training or straight to the workforce, this can all be achieved here at CJSC.
+Maybe university is your aim or vocational training or straight to the workforce; this can all be achieved here at CJSC.

 This is an Endorsed program developed by the School Curriculum and Standards Authority.
 Workplace Learning allows students to develop transferable skills through work experience in the workplace.
 These skills may be developed through paid or unpaid work experience.